- How is Ovation Concrete Countertop SealerTM different?

 Wipe gently and do not scrub.

 Avoid harsh, acidic cleaners and solvents.
-Abrasive cleansers or scrubbers should be never be used.
+Abrasive cleansers or scrubbers should never be used.
 These include Ajax, Comet, Brillo pads and 3M scrubbing pads, and all similar products.
 Abrasive cleaning products will scratch and damage the surface, compromising the sealer’s ability to protect the concrete.

 A: Yes!
 Ovation is completely impervious to bleach, so it is very easy to sanitize your concrete countertops simply by wiping them with bleach and a soft cloth.